Furniture Row’s Sofa Buying Guide

 The Frame

-- Plywood is a surprisingly hearty type of engineered wood which is created by gluing and pressing thin layers of wood together at 90-degree angles so that their grain runs perpendicular to one another for exceptional strength.
+- Plywood is a surprisingly hearty type of engineered wood which is created by gluing and pressing thin layers of wood together at 90-degree angles so that the grain runs perpendicular to one another for exceptional strength.

-Hardwood - Hardwood is a hearty type of wood that comes from broad-leafed trees.
+- Hardwood - Hardwood is a hearty type of wood that comes from broad-leafed trees.
 Because it is so strong, hardwood is considered the highest quality material when it comes to sofa frame construction, but it is also the most expensive.

-*Solid Hardwood - If a piece of furniture is made from “solid hardwood”, it means that it is made using only solid pieces of hardwood and no veneers for exceptional durability.
+- Solid Hardwood - If a piece of furniture is made from “solid hardwood”, it means that it is made using only solid pieces of hardwood and no veneers for exceptional durability.
 Veneers make things look beautiful, but pieces made with veneers aren’t as durable as solid hardwood pieces.

 Internal Support Systems